Lepton flavor violating top quark FCNC processes at the $\mu$TRISTAN: Collider analysis

-Due to the chiral nature of the operators, the signal cross sections satisfy: $\sigma(P_{++}) = \sigma(P_{--})$ and $\sigma(P_{+-}) = \sigma(P_{-+})$.
-Among these, $P_{++}$ yields lower SM background than $P_{--}$, making it a preferred benchmark configuration.
+The $AB$ and $XY$ sequences correspond to $\{++,+-,-+,--\}$ and $\{LL,LR,RL,RR\}$, respectively.
+For scalar and tensor operators, only $\sigma_{LR}$ and $\sigma_{RL}$ are non-zero.
+Furthermore, $\sigma_{LR} = \sigma_{RL}$, since the Hermitian conjugate operator carries the same coupling strength.
+In contrast, for the vector operator only $\sigma_{LL}$ and $\sigma_{RR}$ are non-zero, and the simplified operator definition in Eq.~\eqref{eq:simop} implies $\sigma_{LL} = \sigma_{RR}$.
+Therefore, the chiral structure of the operators leads to the relations $\sigma(P_{++}) = \sigma(P_{--})$ and $\sigma(P_{+-}) = \sigma(P_{-+})$ for the signal cross sections.} Among these, $P_{++}$ yields lower SM background than $P_{--}$, making it a preferred benchmark configuration.
 Similarly, $P_{+-}$ offers reduced background compared to $P_{-+}$ and is thus also selected.
 Hence, our benchmark polarization choices are $P_{\times \times}$ (unpolarized), $P_{++}$, and $P_{+-}$.
 Importantly, polarization configurations affect operator sensitivity: $P_{++}/P_{--}$ enhance scalar and tensor operator contributions while suppressing the vector ones.
 Conversely, $P_{+-}/P_{-+}$ configurations enhance vector operator sensitivity while reducing scalar and tensor contributions.
 This polarization dependence is crucial for distinguishing different operator structures in experimental analyses.

+{In addition to differentiating operator structures: scalar, vector, and tensor, beam polarization can also be exploited to disentangle the various SMEFT vector structures listed in Tab.~\ref{tab:smeft-op}.
+A detailed discussion of the role of polarization in distinguishing these vector operators is provided in Appendix~\ref{app:2}.}